CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab09.md

     ![](../Images/l9t1p4.png)

-## Task 2: Create an agent client app
+## Task 2: Create an Agent Client App

 In this task, you’ll set up a client application that connects to the agent you created in Azure AI Foundry.
 You’ll clone the provided GitHub repository, configure the application with your project details, and install the necessary dependencies so the app can communicate with your deployed model.